HUD Hospital Program Overview

 Insurance Programs – Numbers Reference Sections of National Housing Act

-- 223(f) – for the refinancing of non HUD-insured debt where new project costs are < 20% of the loan amount.
+- 223(f) – for the refinancing of non HUD-insured debt where capital costs are < 20% of the loan amount.

-- 223(a)(7) – for refinancing of existing HUD-insured debt (permits maturity extension and loan increase).
+- 223(a)(7) – for the refinancing of existing HUD-insured debt (permits maturity extension and loan increase).

-- 241 – for supplemental loans for facilities with existing HUD loans.
+- 241 – supplemental loans for facilities with existing HUD-insured loans.

-HUD insures 99% of the mortgage principal to lender in event of a hospital default replacing hospital credit with that of Federal Government.
+- HUD insures 99% of the loan amount, replacing the credit of the hospital with that of the Federal Government.

-- Insured mortgage can be pledged as collateral for Tax-exempt Bonds, Taxable Bonds, GNMA Securities, or Mortgage Participation Certificates.
+- Insured loan can be pledged as collateral for Tax-exempt Bonds, Taxable Bonds, GNMA Securities, or Mortgage Participation Certificates.

-- Rate and prepayment provisions of loan to hospital a function of which funding source is used.
+- Interest rate and prepayment provisions a function of which funding source is used.

-- Interim and permanent financing – up to 25 year amortization following construction period.
+- Interim and permanent financing – up to 25-year amortization following the construction period.

-- Taxable GNMA options fund monthly as advances are made — no negative arbitrage.
+- Taxable GNMA structure funds loan monthly – no negative arbitrage.

 - Loan limited to 90% of appraised value – net book value of PP&E can be used as proxy for appraised value.

-- Cost of issuance allowance of up to 3.5% for taxable funding and 5.5% for tax exempt funding.
+- Cost of issuance allowance of up to 3.5% for taxable financing and 5.5% for tax-exempt financing.